Malware analysis: Artificial Intelligence vs. Humans

 Antivirus softwares have used these studies to come to a conclusion that a combination of both practices would be most ideal.
 Since AI can use static analysis at a much faster rate than humans in malware detection, the antivirus software will send the samples to the AI for an initial screening.
 If the sample is more complex and the AI cannot make a definitive conclusion, then the sample will be sent to a human to observe the sample in more detail.
 In this way, more samples can be correctly identified as malware or benign.
+In practical threat-detection systems, machine-learning models may also operate alongside rule-based systems, threat-intelligence feeds, and human review rather than functioning as a standalone detection method.